 italki is a language learning platform that connects learners of all different languages to a qualified teacher.
 Currently, there are 65 Romanian teachers available to have live classes with.
 You can search each teacher’s profile to see their bio, what languages they speak, and their rating from past students.
 Most teachers offer a discounted trial class so you can see if they are a good fit for you.
 You can also read more about the overall platform in this italki review.

 Preply is another platform that lets you search for a tutor using different criteria.
 There are currently 41 tutors so you’re sure to find one that fits your schedule and budget.
 Preply tutors create their own lesson plans, so it’s important that you read the reviews to see what kind of lesson you will get.
-You can take a free trial class before booking with a tutor, and if you aren’t satisfied, Preply will automatically book another trial class for you for free.
+You can take a discounted trial class before booking with a tutor, and if you aren’t satisfied, Preply will automatically book another trial class for you for free.
 Learn more about it in this Preply review.

 Another platform that connects you with Romanian teachers for online classes is Verbling.
 Verbling only hires teachers with qualifications and past teaching experience.
 Currently, there are 10 tutors available to teach you.
 Verbling is similar in price to the other platforms on this list and there is a range of prices to choose from.
 Most teachers offer a free trial class so you can see if you like the teacher and platform before buying more classes.
 You can also read more about it in this Verbling review.

 Books are a simple, yet effective way to learn Romanian.
 They don’t require any special technology or equipment and you can take a book anywhere.
 If you took a language class before, you most likely used a book.
 There are many options available for self-study so you can learn a language without a tutor.
 Discover Romanian, Complete Romanian, and Romanian Frequency Dictionary are popular choices for Romanian language learners.